NixOS/nix.dev/source/tutorials/nix-language.md

 ## Overview

+This is an introduction to **reading the Nix language**, for the purpose of following other tutorials and examples.

-Using the Nix language in practice entails multiple things:
+**Using the Nix language** in practice entails multiple things:

 - Language: syntax and semantics
 - Libraries: `builtins` and `pkgs.lib`